What is pension drawdown?

 It is possible that you can, but Guiide can't help you with this, you will need to speak to a financial adviser who specialises in providing advice on these types of transfers.
 In nearly all cases you cannot do this without specialist financial advice.
-To be clear, OpenMoney will not provide any advice on transfers from a final salary (defined benefit) scheme and Pensionbee cannot accept a transfer from a final salary scheme unless you have taken specialist financial advice.
+To be clear, OpenMoney will not provide any advice on transfers from a final salary (defined benefit) scheme and Pensionbee and Penfold cannot accept a transfer from a final salary scheme unless you have taken specialist financial advice.

 At the moment you can only do one plan at a time, just split the total amount you want between the both of you and let Guiide build a separate plan for each of you.
 If Guiide is popular we aim to add a joint feature at some point in future.

 Can I use various different growth assumptions for many different pension and savings investments?

 Guiide is designed to be a simple tool for individuals who know little about pensions and investments to use themselves.
 It allows you to use one assumption for your pension pots overall and one for your savings pots overall.
 It assumes you will put the pension pots and savings pots in one simple ready made portfolio for each of these rather than choose a range of funds or individual investments.
 If you want to choose a range of funds or pick individual investments, again we would recommend you seek independent financial advice on this unless you have a lot of experience of managing your own investments.